mParticle/docs/src/pages/integrations/radar/event/index.md

 ## mParticle Radar Implementation

-mParticle's Radar integration requires that you add the Radar kit to your iOS or Android app.
+mParticle's Radar integration requires that you add the Radar kit to your iOS, Android, or web app.

 * The mParticle SDK will automatically initialize the Radar SDK using your Publishable API Key.
 * If the Run Automatically setting is `enabled`, Radar will automatically track users if location permissions have been granted.